Internet-Person-IP/katacoda-scenarios/code/step3.md

 > terraform plan
 > terraform apply

-One thing you stumbled upon that you forgot was that when you apply a terraform apply with additional resources only the additional resources gets added you do need to completely create you infrastucutre again.
+One thing you stumbled upon that you forgot was that when you apply a terraform apply with additional resources only the additional resources gets added you do need to completely create your infrastructure again.

 Now you started to look into your google cloud console and if you search for Kubernetes and start to look for a cluster you realize that a cluster is up and running!

-Great now that the cluster is running it is important that you start looking into kubernetes and the entire process of CI/CD
+Great now that the cluster is running it is important that you start looking into Kubernetes and the entire process of CI/CD